openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Z-STAGE_v2/Readme.md

 <img src="./IMAGES/Z_stage_assembly_29.jpg" width="300">
 <img src="./IMAGES/Z_stage_assembly_30.jpg" width="300">
 </p>

+1. Where next? [🢂 Software!](https://github.com/bionanoimaging/UC2-Software-GIT) No not plug anything in the power supply, unless you are sure everything is correctly connected.

 ### Tutorial with images (Fluomodule+Sample Insert)
 This is the assembly guide for the Fluomodule+Sample Insert.